f5devcentral/f5-agility-labs-dns/docs/class2/module2/lab7.rst

 #.
 Back End Visibility

-Loging to the Ubuntu Server using a Web SHell or SSH Session.
-You can run tcpdump to view DNS queries and see what hits the back end and what does not.
+Log onto the Ubuntu Server using a Web SHell.
+You can then run tcpdump to view DNS queries and see what hits the back end and what does not.

+Use the Ubuntu Client to issue DNS queries for various domains.

 .. code-block:: console